Wendalf/interview-prep/questions-to-add.md

 * What is a private method?
 * What is a protected method?
 * How are private and protected methods different?

+Misc:

+* Explain what git commit is.
+* Explain how to roll back a commit.